Description about topics

 Identifies short-term and intermediate goals to be achieved by the client before being "discharged" from nursing care.
 They may also provide guidance for creating long-term goals for the client to work on after discharge.

-In addition, diagnoses identified within these guides for planning care as actual or risk can be changed or deleted and new diagnoses added, depending entirely on the specific client information.
+In addition, diagnoses identified within these guides for planning care as actual or risk can be changed or deleted, and new diagnoses added, depending entirely on the specific client information.

 When a risk diagnosis has been identified, signs and symptoms have not yet developed and therefore are not included in the nursing diagnosis statement.
 However, interventions are provided to prevent progression to an actual problem.
-The excep- tion to this occurs in the nursing diagnosis risk for Violence, which has possible indicators that reflect the client’s risk status.
+The exception to this occurs in the nursing diagnosis Risk for Violence, which has possible indicators that reflect the client's risk status.

 Nursing Interventions Classification (NIC) labels are drawn from a standardized nursing language and serve as a general header for the nursing actions that follow.

-This abbreviated plan of care or care map is event- or task-oriented and provides outcome-based guidelines for goal achieve- ment within a designated length of stay.
+This abbreviated plan of care or care map is event- or task-oriented and provides outcome-based guidelines for goal achievement within a designated length of stay.
 Several samples have been included to demonstrate alternative planning formats.

+This allows your practitioner to assess your risk for certain diseases or conditions.
 It can also help prevent the onset of certain health problems.
 For example, if you have a family history of diabetes, your doctor will know to look closely for prediabetes.
-Or, your practitioner may order tests or screenings if you have a higher risk for a certain type of chronic complications.
+Alternatively, your practitioner may order tests or screenings if you have a higher risk for certain types of chronic complications.

 Muscle force over joints:

-2.After 48 hours local medical advice should be taken
+After 48 hours, local medical advice should be sought.

-4. Stiffness muscle can be diagnosed
+Muscle stiffness can be diagnosed through:

-Muscle testing is used to determine
+Muscle testing is used to determine:

 This is Ready to food xxxxxxxx Company & their products are healthy and Good in Taste!!